An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 Up to similarities, the regular tessellations of $\matR^n$ are: \begin{itemize} \item The tessellation $\{\infty\}$ of $\matR$ by equal segments; \item The tessellations $\{3,6\}$, $\{4,4\}$, $\{6,3\}$ of $\matR^2$ by triangles, squares, hexagons; \item The tessellation $\{4,3,\ldots,3,4\}$ of $\matR^n$ by $n$-cubes; \item The dual tessellations $\{3,3,4,3\}$ and $\{3,4,3,3\}$ of $\matR^4$, made respectively by cross-polytopes and 24-cells. \end{itemize}

 The tessellations in $\matR^2$ and $\matR^3$ are shown in Figure \ref{T0:fig}.
-The two additional regular four-dimensional tessellations may look unexpected: the dihedral angle of the cross-polytope and of the 24-cell in $\matR^4$ is in fact indeed $2\pi/3$.
-The vertex links of the two tessellations correspond to the 24-cell and the hypercube.
+The two additional regular four-dimensional tessellations may look unexpected: the dihedral angle of the cross-polytope and of the 24-cell in $\matR^4$ is in fact indeed $2\pi/3$, and in these tessellations there are three polyhedra around each triangular ridge.
+The vertex links of the two tessellations form respectively the 24-cell and the hypercube.